Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

 \begin{definition}[Finite-horizon constraint tree] For a fixed horizon~$H$, the \emph{finite-horizon constraint tree}~$\mathcal{T}_H$ is a rooted tree whose nodes are as in \cref{def:node}.
 The root node has an empty constraint set and its trajectories are given by individual planning without constraints.
 Each non-root node is obtained from its parent by adding a single vertex or edge constraint that resolves one chosen conflict.
 During the \gls{acr:cbs} search, the set of unexpanded nodes of~$\mathcal{T}_H$ is maintained in a priority queue~$\mathrm{OPEN}$ sorted by~$J_H(n)$. \end{definition}

+{ \begin{remark}[Efficient low-level individual planning] In the finite-horizon closed-loop \gls{acr:cbs} in~\cref{sec:finite-horizon-cbs} and in \gls{acr:accbs} in~\cref{sec:accbs-details}, \textsc{IndPlan} solves each constrained single-agent planning problem.
+It first uses constrained A* over the constrained trajectory segment, then uses a perfect heuristic, i.e., the exact shortest-path distance to the goal, computed lazily by backward BFS from the goal.
+This avoids unnecessary preprocessing~\cite{okumura2023improving,okumura2023lacam,li2025fico}. \end{remark} }

-Note that the~$H$-step trajectories stored in a node may contain conflicts.
-The finite-horizon \gls{acr:cbs} algorithm iteratively enriches the constraint sets, generates child nodes, and expands~$\mathcal{T}_H$ until it finds a node whose trajectories are conflict-free over the horizon, then extracts the first step and returns the corresponding planned movements for all agents.
-The procedure is summarized in \cref{alg:finite-horizon-cbs}.
+Note that the~$H$-step trajectories stored in a node may contain conflicts. { The prefix search in \cref{alg:prefix-cbs} is used in both finite-horizon closed-loop \gls{acr:cbs} and \gls{acr:accbs} later in this letter.
+It expands the constraint tree until it finds a node whose trajectories are conflict-free over the first $H$ steps.
+Finite-horizon closed-loop \gls{acr:cbs} applies it directly with a fixed horizon $H$ and returns the first movement of the returned node. }

 \makeatletter \xpatchcmd{\algorithmic}{\itemsep\z@}{\itemsep=0.5pt}{}{} \makeatother